bharathkumar-rajagopal/bharathkumar-rajagopal.github.io/_posts/2025-06-02-Statistics for Scientific Research.md

 P(A \mid B) = \frac{P(A \cap B)}{P(B)}
 \end{equation}
 This models situations where outcomes depend on conditions, like the probability of ecosystem recovery given specific interventions.

+Additionally, Bayes' Theorem can be useful for updating probabilities based on new evidence.

 ---